Treatment for spinal cord compression

 Bisphosphonates

-Bisphosphonates (pronounced bis-fos-fon-ates) are drugs that help prevent or slow down bone thinning (osteoporosis).
+Bisphosphonates (pronounced bis-fos-fon-ates) are a type of drug.
+They can help to strengthen bones and reduce the risk of bones breaking.
 They can help to treat some types of cancer that cause bone problems and help reduce pain.

 People with myeloma or breast cancer might have bisphosphonates to help control pain and strengthen the bones in the spine.
 If you have prostate cancer, you might have bisphosphonates if painkillers are not working well enough.